This article only applies to customers using our online giving platform, One Church Giving.

 ACH (e-check)

-For ACH, generally one batch in One Church equals a deposit as well.
+For ACH, generally, one batch in One Church equals a deposit as well.
 However, there is one exception.
-Unlike credit cards, it's possible for two ACH batches to be combined into a single deposit.
-This almost always happens if the processing days for those ACH batches are on a Friday and Sunday.
-In these cases, the deposit will be combined and normally completed within 2 to 4 business days from the following Monday.
+Unlike credit cards, two ACH batches can be combined into a single deposit.
+This almost always happens if the processing days for those ACH batches are on a Friday or Sunday.
+In these cases, the deposit will be combined and normally completed within 3 to 5 business days from the following Monday.

 ACH deposits would appear with a descriptor containing the text "PDS GW28" in the bank statement line item.

-Finally, please note, banks may choose when the funds are available to the merchant.
+Finally, please note, that banks may choose when the funds are available to the merchant.